Project examples - proposals under facilitation

-The precinct masterplan includes two commercial towers of 49 and 43 storeys, a vibrant active retail area and approximately 9000 square metres of revitalised public realm including a portion of the new city reach Riverwalk.
+The precinct masterplan includes two commercial towers of 49 and 43 floors, a vibrant active retail area and approximately 9000 square metres of riverside public open space with large plazas opening on to the river, and substantial improvements to the Riverwalk.

 On 19 December 2019, the Queensland Government announced the signing of a facilitation agreement with Dexus enabling the company to commence the detailed design and development application process.
 In June 2020, Dexus lodged its development plans with Brisbane City Council for assessment.

-Subject to development approval and resolution of other commercial matters, construction on the Eagle Street Pier site could commence in 2022, with the first tower being delivered in 2026.
+Brisbane City Council granted planning approval in December 2020, and subject to commercial matters, construction on the Eagle Street Pier site could commence in 2022, with the first tower being delivered in 2026.